apache/kyuubi/docs/contributing/code/web_ui.md

 ## Code Style

-Kyuubi Web UI using prettier for code style, you can run `npm run prettier` to format the code.
+Kyuubi Web UI using prettier for code style, you should run `npm run prettier` to format the code.

 ## Recommendation

-If you want to save disk space and boost installation speed, we recommend using `pnpm 8.x.x` to instead of npm.
+We recommend using `pnpm 8.x.x` to instead of npm, for saving disk space and boost installation speed.
 You can learn how to install the corresponding version from its official website.

 ```shell